zkVerify/zkverify-docs/docs/tutorials/06-how_to_run_a_node/02-run_using_docker/04-run_new_validator_node.md

   ]
 ]
 ```
 In this particular structure, each of the validator’s information like address, total tVFY staked and total nominations can be found.
-As per the example shared above, the third active validator (sorting them from highest to lowest stake) has staked `139,999,999,999,999,999,971,572,664` (unit of measure is `tVFY*10^18`) so you are required to stake at least that amount for participating actively.
+As per the example shared above, the third active validator (sorting them from highest to lowest stake) has staked `139,999,999,999,999,999,971,572,664` (unit of measure is `tVFY*10^18`) so you are required to stake at least that amount (or amount to it via nominations) for participating actively.

+For more information on staking activities in zkVerify, check the corresponding [guide](../04-nominators.md).

 Now your take would be to stake more than the lowest in the top 10 validators list.
 Next visit to ``Developer`` > ``Extrinsics`` section and choose the ``staking`` module.
 Now, choose the ``bond`` extrinsic and fill in the value field with the amount of tVFY you would like to stake.
 Finally, choose the account type in payee option and sign your transaction.